lumen-notes/lumen/README.md

 - Notes should be atomic and densely linked.
 - Notes should be accessible while offline.
 - Notes should be version controlled.
-- Notes should be stored in a flat directory structure to avoid creating hierarchy prematurely.
-Hierarchy will emerge naturally as you link notes together.
+- Notes should be stored in a flat directory structure to avoid premature hierarchy.
+Links between notes create hierarchy organically.

 ## Getting started